Home

 3. quilt push -a - Apply patches to the vscode submodule.

-4. yarn - Install dependencies
+4. npm install - Install dependencies

 When pulling down changes that include modifications to the patches you will need to apply them with quilt.
 If you pull down changes that update the vscode submodule you will need to run git submodule update --init and re-apply the patches.